KastenKlicker/SpigotInstaller/README.md

 To start the Installation click on "More info" and "Run anyway".
 Windows Defender will check the SpigotInstaller.exe, in this few seconds your system might freeze or run slow.

-If you want to support me look at my Buy me a coffee page: https://www.buymeacoffee.com/kastenklicker

 Dependencies:
 Some Plugins from Standard Libary and:
 INetC https://github.com/DigitalMediaServer/NSIS-INetC-plugin